xingbod/xingbod.github.io/_pages/confoi.md

 [CCF](https://www.ccf.org.cn/Academic_Evaluation/By_category/):  China Computer Federation

-NRF-K: National Research Foundation of Korea, it assigns a equivalent impact factor (IF) to conferences based on their tier rank.
+NRF-K: National Research Foundation of Korea, it assigns an equivalent impact factor (IF) to conferences based on quality.